charmed-kubernetes/layer-canal/README.md

 ## Known Limitations

-This subordinate does not support being co-located with other deployments of the flannel subordinate (to gain 2 vlans on a single application).
+This subordinate does not support being co-located with other deployments of the canal subordinate (to gain 2 vlans on a single application).
 If you require this support please file a bug.

 This subordinate also leverages juju-resources, so it is currently only available